County Route 517 (New Jersey): Route description

 Upon crossing the Musconetcong River, CR 517 enters Hackettstown in Warren County and immediately intersects the eastern terminus of Route 57.
 At this intersection, Route 24 signage along CR 517 ends and the county route continues north along with Route 182 on Mountain Avenue, a four-lane undivided road that passes several businesses.
 Farther north, the road narrows to two lanes and becomes lined with homes.
-Upon reaching US 46, Route 182 ends and CR 517 turns northwest to run concurrent with US 46 on two-lane Main Street.
+Upon reaching US 46, Route 182 ends and CR 517 turns northwest to run concurrently with US 46 on two-lane Main Street.
 The road runs through the commercial downtown of Hackettstown, with CR 517 splitting from US 46 by turning north onto High Street.

-The road enters residential areas and crosses New Jersey Transit’s Morristown Line/Montclair-Boonton Line.
-The road passes to the west of a Mars, Incorporated factory before intersecting CR 654 and leaving Hackettstown for Independence Township.
-The road becomes Allamuchy Road and enters more wooded areas of homes and businesses, intersecting CR 665 before coming to another junction with CR 654.
-CR 517 crosses into Allamuchy Township and is briefly a three-lane road with two northbound lanes and one southbound lane.
+The road enters residential areas and crosses NJ Transit’s Morristown Line/Montclair-Boonton Line.
+The road passes to the west of a Mars, Incorporated factory before intersecting with Old Allamuchy Road (CR 654) and leaving Hackettstown for Independence Township.
+The road becomes unnamed and enters more wooded areas of homes and businesses, intersecting with Bilby Road (CR 665) before coming to another intersection with Old Allamuchy Road (CR 654).
+CR 517 crosses into Allamuchy and is briefly a three-lane road with two northbound lanes and one southbound lane.
 The road becomes two lanes again as it continues through forested areas with some agriculture and development, forming the western border of Allamuchy Mountain State Park.
-The route has an intersection with CR 653 before passing Allamuchy Pond and reaching an interchange with I-80.
-After this interchange, CR 667 briefly loops to the west of the road before it continues into more agricultural areas and turns to the northeast.
+The route has an intersection with Old Hackettstown Road (CR 653) before passing Allamuchy Pond and reaching an interchange with I-80.
+After this interchange, Old Hackettstown Road (CR 667) briefly loops to the west of the road before it continues into more agricultural areas and turns to the northeast.